sot-tech/mochi/docs/frontend.md

 ## Available Frontends

-Chihaya ships with frontends for HTTP(S) and UDP.
+MoChi ships with frontends for HTTP(S) and UDP.
 The HTTP frontend uses Go's `http` package.
 The UDP frontend implements both [old-opentracker-style] IPv6 and the IPv6 support specified in [BEP 15].
 The advantage of the old opentracker style is that it contains a usable IPv6 `ip` field, to enable IP overrides in announces.